tensorflow/community/rfcs/20201201-cpp-gradients.md

 ## Design Overview

-The gradients infrastructure will be built on top of the abstract interfaces for op execution which provide a backend agnostic way of tracing and executing ops.
+The gradients infrastructure will be built on top of the [abstract interfaces](https://cs.opensource.google/search?q=f:abstract_(context%7Coperation%7Ctensor_handle).h&sq=&ss=tensorflow%2Ftensorflow:tensorflow%2F) for op execution which provide a backend agnostic way of tracing and executing ops.
 We provide APIs for authoring `GradientFunction`s and registering them into a `GradientRegistry` for name based lookup.
 We provide a gradient `Tape` API that is close to python’s tf.GradientTape and shares most of the implementation with the existing tape.

 ## Detailed Design